wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/explore-portals-studio/includes/7-exercise.md

 - Open your portal in Power Apps portal Studio.
 - Open a Services web page.
-- Add HTML code containing various elements such as headings, paragraphs, etc..
+- Add HTML code containing various elements such as headings, paragraphs, etc.
 - Save the page and browse the website to view the results.

 ### Launch portal Studio